Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/2-character.md

 The price to initialize the character will be calculated at the moment the player starts creating the character.
 With the first character, the player will be given a set of equipment enough for the character to be able to fight.
 The next time the price will be higher and no equipment will be included.

-Players start in Templar, where they can open their first character.

-The game has five class: Knight, Paladin, Assasin, Witch, Wizard.

-Each character has different attributes: Earth, Water, Fire, Air, , Spirit.

-Equipment also has five different attributes.

-## Knight
+## A Class: Knight

-Kngiht's attribule is Earth.
+Knight's element is Earth.

 Spirit invoking Earth.
 Earth banishing Spirit.

 ## Paladin

-Pladin attribule is Water.
+Paladin attribule is Water.

 Water invoking Air.
 Air banishing Water